HarshNandigamwar/SCT_WD_3/README.md

 # 🎮 Interactive Quiz Game

-This project is an engaging and interactive quiz game built using HTML, CSS, and JavaScript.
+This project is an engaging and interactive quiz game built using HTML, CSS3, and JavaScript.
 It features an attractive and user-friendly design, making it a fun and accessible way to test your knowledge.
 This project was developed as part of my internship at #SkillcraftTechnology.

 ## ✨ Features